uberBuilder24/EZ-Login/README.md

 app.secret_key = "Replace this with random letters..." loginManager = EZLogin.Login()
 ```
-Create a `Users.json` file.
-If you put it in a different directory from `login.py`, add the following to your code.
+After you have that code, create a `Users.json` file.
+If you put the file in a different directory from your `login.py` file, add the following to your code.
 ```py
 loginManager.data_folder = "./path/to/data/folder/"
 ```